 Slips and trips – hazards with cleaning

 Many hazards can be eliminated with good housekeeping and proper cleaning.
-Poor housekeeping can increase the risk of people tripping by leaving clutter on the floor.
+Poor housekeeping can increase the risk of people tripping over clutter on the floor.
 Good housekeeping is dependent on the provision of adequate storage for equipment and materials being used properly.

 Poorly planned cleaning can introduce other hazards by leaving floors wet or obstructed with waste materials and trailing cables.
 A good system relies on the use of proper cleaning techniques along with appropriate training for those involved.